What's happening right now in the 108 bread project?

 Mystic meaning website

-I am officially giving the teenage death stare to the second question.
 Cupcakes and cake generally, not my thing (though I once did a nice Madeline decoration for a three year old's birthday cake and I make a super coffee cake).
+Cupcakes and cake are as much about looks as taste; there is not much debate about or variety of techniques.
+Sweetness tends to obscure subtlety as well.
 Scrap booking: I don't even know where to start with how wrong a match that is.

 Here's some answers from early on about why bread and why 108.